Great Migration (African American)

-From the earliest U.S. population statistics in 1780 until 1910, more than 90% of the African American population lived in the American South, making up the majority of the population in three Southern states, viz.
-Louisiana (until about 1890), South Carolina (until the 1920s), and Mississippi (until the 1930s).
+From the earliest U.S. population statistics in 1780 until 1910, more than 90% of the African-American population lived in the American South, making up the majority of the population in three Southern states, namely Louisiana (until about 1890), South Carolina (until the 1920s), and Mississippi (until the 1930s).
 But by the end of the Great Migration, just over half of the African-American population lived in the South, while a little less than half lived in the North and West.
 Moreover, the African-American population had become highly urbanized.
 In 1900, only one-fifth of African Americans in the South were living in urban areas.
 By 1960, half of the African Americans in the South lived in urban areas, and by 1970, more than 80% of African Americans nationwide lived in cities.
 In 1991, Nicholas Lemann wrote:

-Some historians differentiate between a first Great Migration (1910–40), which saw about 1.6 million people move from mostly rural areas in the South to northern industrial cities, and a Second Great Migration (1940–70), which began after the Great Depression and brought at least 5 million people—including many townspeople with urban skills—to the North and West.
+Some historians analyse the Great Migration in two parts, a first Great Migration (1910–40), during which about 1.6 million people moved from mostly rural areas in the South to northern industrial cities, and a Second Great Migration (1940–70), which began after the Great Depression and during it, at least five million people—including townspeople with urban skills—moved to the North and West.

-Since the Civil Rights Movement, the trend has reversed, with more African-Americans moving to the South, albeit far more slowly.
-Dubbed the New Great Migration, these moves were generally spurred by the economic difficulties of cities in the Northeastern and Midwestern United States, growth of jobs in the "New South" and its lower cost of living, family and kinship ties, and lessening discrimination at the hands of white people.
+Since the Civil Rights Movement, the trend has reversed, with more African Americans moving to the South, albeit far more slowly.
+Dubbed the New Great Migration, these moves were generally spurred by the economic difficulties of cities in the Northeastern and Midwestern United States, growth of jobs in the "New South" and its lower cost of living, family and kinship ties, and lessening discrimination.